pPatrickK/crazyswarm/docs/index.rst

 The Crazyswarm projects allows you to fly a swarm of quadcopters (using Bitcraze Crazyflie 2.0 directly or as control boards) in tight, synchronized formations.
-A motion capture system is required (VICON, OptiTrack, PhaseSpace are supported).
+A motion capture system is recommended (VICON, OptiTrack, Qualisy are supported).
 We successfully flew 49 Crazyflies using three Crazyradios.
 An example video for what you can do is shown below:

 .. raw:: html